 Generally speaking, avoid direct confrontation.
 Language might need to become low-context, leveled for explicitness and transparency.
 Create an approach that balances negative and positive feedback equally.
 Acknowledging or reprimanding an action as it happens, instead of postponing it to a later date, avoids catching someone off guard.
 Replace singling out personal flaws with focus on the outcome of the work.
 Do not attack on a personal level, and focus solely on professional behavior.
 Be clear that you are giving feedback and do so privately.

-Naturally, this spans into a discussion of decision-making processes, and how they vary per culture.
+Naturally, this spans into a discussion of decision-making processes, and how different cultures communicate.

 On the consensual side of the graph is where decisions are made by unanimous agreement.
 Opinion is encouraged.
 Individuals feel they have a voice and collectively consider their way to be a form of modernity.
 It feels like being in a tribe, and the opposite forms of leadership appear rigid and outdated.
 Top-down decision-making systems – those made by individuals, often the boss – are considered oppressive to outsiders.